dbohdan/sqawk/README.md

     # Generate input files -- see below
     cd happypenguin_dump/screenshots
     md5sum * > MD5SUMS
-    ls -la > list
+    du -b * > du-bytes
     # Perform query
-    sqawk 'select a.a1, b.b5, a.a2 from a inner join b on a.a2 = b.b9 where b.b5 < 10000 order by b.b5' MD5SUMS list
+    sqawk 'select a1, b1, a2 from a inner join b on a2 = b2 where b1 < 10000 order by b1' MD5SUMS du-bytes' MD5SUMS du-bytes

-You don't have to download the data yourself to recreate `MD5SUMS` and `list`; the files  can be found in the directory [`examples/`](./examples/).
+You don't have to download the data yourself to recreate `MD5SUMS` and `du-bytes`; the files  can be found in the directory [`examples/`](./examples/).

 ### Input files